 The Town owns a parcel of land, which it has leased to various cell phone providers in connection with the provision for wireless communications services.
 There are six lease agreements; four of which require a five year commitment with 3 consecutive 5 year renewal options.
 The remaining two agreements have annual commitments only.
-Annual rentals are approximately \$175,000 and as of September 30, 2010 the Town received rental income of \$174,066 of which approximately \$46,000 was deferred.
+Annual rentals are approximately \$157,000 and as of September 30, 2012 the Town received rental income of approximately, \$208,000 of which approximately \$58,900 is deferred.

-Future minimum rentals on noncancellable leases in the aggregate for the next five fiscal years are as follows:
+Future minimum rentals on non-cancellable leases in the aggregate for the next five fiscal years are as follows: